-In addition to career assessments and planning, GCIS has an extensive database that provides financial opportunities by gender, major, ethnic background, disability, social organization, etc. These grants and scholarships are compiled from schools & organizations locally and nationwide.
+In addition to career assessments and planning, GCIS has an extensive database that provides financial opportunities by gender, major, ethnic background, disability, social organization, etc. These grants and scholarships are compiled from schools and organizations locally and nationwide.

-Academic/career assessment to help clients become aware of their abilities and to help clarify their goals.
+Academic and career assessment to help clients become aware of their abilities and to help clarify their goals.

-Assist clients in selection of post-secondary education; help with filling out admissions applications.
+Assist clients in selection of postsecondary education; help with filling out admissions applications.